oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

 1. A policy must be created by the user.

     ```
-    allow any-user to manage generative-ai-family in the tenancy as ADMIN
+    allow any-user to manage generative-ai-family in tenancy
     ```

     You need to Use resource principal which is already enabled for the **MOVIESTREAM** user in this workshop; therefore, _you don't need to run the following script_; however, if you do need to run it, make sure you are signed in as the **admin** user.